 German radio tuners continue to monitor the last-selected radio station

 even when an auxiliary input is selected.
 Radio stations

 a special tone at the start of traffic reports which causes the tuner

-to switch the audio from the tape or CD to the radio so that you can
+to switch the audio from the auxiliary input to the radio so that you

-colossal traffic jam where you'll probably get to know the people in
+colossal traffic jam where you'll have the opportunity to get to know

 slightly more tolerable stacking or slow-and-go type traffic, while "dichter